a-tham/seven_four/README.md

 - Putting together the back and front end, deploying to AWS EC2 via Docker container

 Admittedly the website isn't that that great looking, but it's enough for now to serve its purpose.

-This project will continue to be developed and worked on!